drydh/SMC-calendar/README.md

 Notes:

-- It can take a few minutes before changes in PoloPoly are reflected on the webpages.
+- It can take a few minutes before changes in Polopoly are reflected on the webpages.
 - ID's, linking of pages, parents, copy & paste, ...
 - When copying an article, hyperlinks are not copied but links to the same object, that is, changes in the hyperlink in the copied article also results in changes to the original.
 Thus, should delete hyperlink and then add a new one. (typical scenario: DiVA-link in licentiate seminars / dissertations)
 - Language settings ...